Q: I was one day late on a credit card payment. What will happen and what can I do about it?

 Typically, credit card companies only report late payments at the 60- or 90-day-late mark.
 However that is not guaranteed – technically a creditor can report any late payment at their discretion, even if it’s only one day late.
 Keep in mind that any payment that is 1 to 30 days late is still classified as a “30 days late payment” so it is well within their right to report it if they want.
 Although it’s very unlikely, while you are on the phone with customer service I would recommend asking if your credit card payment will be reported to the bureaus even though it’s only one day late.

 Chances are, a one-day-late payment won’t cause credit damage, although it may cost you a fee.
 If you want to prevent your forgetfulness from turning into a headache in the future, I’d recommend putting your credit card on autopay or at a minimum put your due date with an alert into your smartphone’s calendar to go off a week ahead of time.
+Most issuers also now offer a text alert service you can sign up for when you activate your account online upon account opening.
+This is a very useful reminder option and they even send you a text when your payment is received.

 Updated April 28, 2015